Fitzroy Systems

 Selected Publications:

-Ian produced and entered two posters for the IStructE awards:
+Ian produced and entered two posters for the IStructE awards for projects with which he was involved: